 Build a DIY pan/tilt webcam sentry, and watch it from anywhere online.

 Webcams are a fun and useful tool.
 Being able to control where they’re looking remotely, though, takes their usefulness to a whole new level.
-Whether you’re watching your pets while you’re away or allowing friends to participate in an event from the other side of the world, a web-enabled camera puts the end user in control of the experience.
+Whether you’re watching your pets while you’re away or allowing friends to participate in an event from the other side of the world, a web-enabled remote servo camera puts the end user in control of the experience.

 The Raspberry Pi provides a perfect base platform for creating internet-connected devices.
 When researching how I was going to connect my device to the web, I ran into Make:’s very own Matt Richardson’s post describing how to use the Flask framework to easily create projects for the web on the Raspberry Pi.
 Flask allows you to take your existing Python apps (the preferred language for developing applications on the Raspberry Pi) and add in an HTML template to provide a web-page interface for the end user.
 In this project I provide an HTML template document that’s pretty bare-bones, so it’s easily understood by anyone who wants to look under the hood and also provides a good starting point if you want to customize it for yourself.

 The next tool needed was a way to send video from the Pi across the web.
 When using a less powerful system like the Pi, every little bit counts, and the real-time compression and streaming of video can be a huge drain on a system.
 After trying a couple of different options I opted to use MJPG-Streamer.
 The performance from MJPG-Streamer was hands-down the best of any service I tried on the Raspberry Pi.